mcarlson501/Get-TeamsPhone/README.md

 # Get-TeamsPhone
-An interactive PowerShell script to guide the deployment of Microsoft Teams
+An interactive PowerShell script toolkit to guide the deployment of Microsoft Teams